 Dogs by nature have excellent health, however, they often suffer from eye diseases.
 Among common eye diseases can be noted blepharitis - not the most dangerous disease, but requiring mandatory competent treatment.
 What causes blepharitis in dogs, and how can you save your pet from the inflammatory process?

-What is Blepharitis
+What is blepharitis

 Types of disease

-Classification includes several types of disease:
+The classification includes several types of disease:

-The most common signs include the following:
+The most common features include the following:

-- the tissue becomes thicker, dense, painful;
+- the tissue becomes thicker, more dense, painful;

 - loss of cilia;

-Treatment of blepharitis in dogs
+Treatment for blepharitis in dogs